Go Back

 Outside of the open waters of the Atlantic, the Gulf will also bear watching.
 With very warm waters, the Gulf could fuel the rapid strengthening of any tropical system that develops or moves into the region.

-Kiko, which intensified into a hurricane early Tuesday morning, is churning in the East Pacific more than 1,000 miles west-southwest of the southern tip of Baja California.
-The storm is forecast to gradually strengthen in the coming days and continue to move away from North America.
+Hurricane Kiko is churning in the East Pacific more than 1,000 miles west of Mexico.
+Kiko is forecast to maintain at least major Category 3 hurricane strength in the coming days and continue to move away from North America.
+Kiko is expected to bring significant impacts to Hawaii next week.

 More to Read: